Michael Avenatti convicted of stealing from Stormy Daniels

 Avenatti insisted he was innocent of wire fraud and aggravated identity theft.

-After opening statements and two trial witnesses, he shed his lawyers and confronting witnesses himself, setting up his questioning of Daniels, whose legal name is Stephanie Clifford.
+After opening statements and two trial witnesses, he shed his lawyers and confronted witnesses himself, setting up his questioning of Daniels, whose legal name is Stephanie Clifford.

 Avenatti asked her about things she’d said for a potential program called “Spooky Babes” about living in a haunted house in New Orleans.